byu-agrobotics/agrobot_corn/README.md

-> **TO THE 2026 BYU AGROBOTICS TEAM:** This repository is based on the structure of the BYU Mars Rover Capstone Team's repository available [here](https://github.com/snelsondurrant/marsrover_2.0).
+> **TO THE 2026 BYU AGROBOTICS TEAM:** This repository is based on the structure of the BYU Mars Rover Capstone Team's software repository available [here](https://github.com/snelsondurrant/marsrover_2.0).
 Refer to that repository for ROS2 development examples and best practices.

 [Get Started](https://github.com/byu-agrobotics/agrobot_2.0?tab=readme-ov-file#get-started)